Coconut Agroforestry – Part 3

 • Expensive equipment, requires specialized training

-• Toxic to pollinators, requires routine removal of flowers (monthly)
+• Toxic to pollinators, requires routine removal of flowers (every few months)

 • Cannot eat nuts for over one year, causes side effects in humans